ForgeRock/forgeops/samples/fr-platform/README.md

 ## Connecting to your cluster

-To make the internal DJ cluster accessible locally:
+To make the internal DS cluster accessible locally:

     kubectl port-forward ds-0 2389:1389 &